 6. Never sign a blank return.
-Before signing a tax return, the taxpayer should review it and ask questions if something is not clear.
+Before signing a tax return, the taxpayer should review it and ask questions if something is unclear.
 Taxpayers should feel comfortable with the accuracy of their return before they sign it.
-Once they sign the return, taxpayers are accepting responsibility for the information on it.
+Once they sign the return, taxpayers accept responsibility for its information.

 8. Review details about any refund.
-Taxpayers should make sure that their refund goes directly to them – not to the preparer’s bank account.
+Taxpayers should ensure that their refund goes directly to them – not to the preparer’s bank account.
 Check the banking information on the completed return.

 9. Check that the Preparer Signs and Includes their PTIN.
 All paid tax preparers must have a Preparer Tax Identification Number.
-By law, paid preparers must sign returns and include their PTIN.
+In addition, by law, paid preparers must sign returns and include their PTIN.